PS662/AISE-Toolkit/Notebooks/README.md

 # Notebooks

-This directory contains Jupyter notebooks organized by AI subfields.
+This directory contains Jupyter notebooks organized by domain.

 ## Contents